 - We are always looking for top graduate students to apply to the Harvard School of Engineering and Applied Sciences.
 For more details on how to apply, go to http://www.seas.harvard.edu/audiences/prospective-graduates

-- We are currently seeking postdoctoral researchers in the fields of mechanical design, controls, sensors and biomechanics.
+- We are also happy to be contacted by postdoctoral researchers and research fellow candidates in the fields of mechanical design, controls, sensors and biomechanics.
 Applicants should have a Ph.D. in Mechanical Engineering, Electrical Engineering, Robotics, Mechatronics, Material Science, Biomechanics, Kinesiology, Movement Science, Physiology or related field and a proven track record of high quality publications.
 The candidates should have a strong interest in contributing to multidisciplinary teams (engineers, computer scientists, physiologists, bioengineers and clinicians) and will be expected to publish scholarly papers and attend international conferences, as well as take on a mentorship role for undergraduate and graduate students.
 Previous experience in human subjects studies with wearable robots is highly desirable.
 Applications for postdoc positions, assembled as a single PDF file, should contain a complete resume, cover letter describing research interests and goals, full list of publications, copies of up to three relevant scientific papers, as well as the names and contact information of three references (expected to provide letters of recommendation).
 Applications should be sent to Conor Walsh, email@example.com